rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 assert(result == 23.0f);
 ```

-The identity element can serve as an initial value, but not vice versa.
-This is especially important for parallelism.

 ### Initial value matters most for sequential reduction

-From the serial execution perspective, it is easy to miss the importance of the reduction identity.
-Let's consider typical code
+Users who never use parallel reductions may miss the importance of the reduction identity.
-that sums elements of an indexed array.
+Let's consider typical code that sums elements of an indexed array.

 ```c++
 float sum = 0.0f;